Jack Williams

 • Competition

-Jack is ranked as a “rising star: tier 1” in the 2022 and 2023 Legal 500 and “up and coming” in the 2022 and 2023 Chambers & Partners for Competition Law.
-Jack’s clients include, for example, Google in five separate matters; Intel; Samsung; the CMA; and the FCA.
-He has advised on an extensive array of competition law matters and is representing clients in some of the leading cases.
+Jack is ranked as a “leading junior” in Competition Law in the 2024 Chambers & Partners and Legal 500 publications (having been recognized as a “rising star: tier 1” and “up and coming” in the 2022 and 2023 editions).
+He is nominated for the 2024 Legal 500’s Competition Law Junior Barrister of the year.
+Jack’s clients include, for example, Google in five separate matters; Intel; Samsung; the CMA; and various class representatives and respondents in collective proceedings.
+He has advised on an extensive array of competition law matters and represents clients in many of the leading cases, including those featured in The Lawyer’s “Top 20 cases” of the year.

 Cases